-When it comes to our valued SweepStars, we pay between on average between 80% and 96% of the total booking fee to our SweepStars based on their experience (while the SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs) .
+When it comes to the valued SweepStars, we pay between on average between 80% and 96% of the total booking fee to our SweepStars based on their experience (while the SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs) .
 This is in line with other on-demand platforms.
 The SweepStar is responsible for paying for their transport.

 - Our average booking time is 7.1 hours, or about R210 per day.
 This equates to around R4k a month.

 - The earning is a flat rate and the total amount is related to hours worked, however, we limit the type of work being done to basic housework.

 - SweepStars do pay for their own transport and data, and our teams use various means to ensure that transport costs are minimized.

 - Regarding data, the SweepStar app has been 'zero-rated' meaning that SweepStars are able to make use of the app for free (the SweepStar app includes map functionality).
 Our SweepStar app was specifically designed differently from our customer-facing app, with low data usage and simple ease of use in mind.

 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).

 How does SweepStar pay compare to the minimum wage and national averages?

 - According to the Department of Labour and, as of December 2017, minimum rates for domestic workers are R1,641 in rural areas and up to R2,545 in urban areas for 2018.
 According to a BusinessTech study with over 6,000 respondents (https://businesstech.co.za/news/finance/227253/how-much-south-africans-are-paying-domestic-workers-in-2018/), the majority of South Africans who employ a domestic worker pay up to R3,500 per month.